Leica D-LUX Typ 109 vs Panasonic G80

 It is notable that the G80 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D-LUX Typ 109 does not feature such a mic input.

-Both the D-LUX Typ 109 and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the D-LUX Typ 109 and the G80 have been discontinued, but can regularly be found used on ebay.
 The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Panasonic G80 Manual.
+Further information on the features and operation of the D-LUX Typ 109 and G80 can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Panasonic G80 Manual.

 So what conclusions can be drawn?
 Is the Leica D-LUX Typ 109 better than the Panasonic G80 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.